Tuesday, November 4, 2008

 Caramel Apple Cider

 I just love this drink this time of year.
-You can get it at Starbucks but they call it Carmel Spice now or something like that.
-But you can make it at home too.
 Here is how you make it.
 You will need apple juice, cinnamon syrup (the kind they have at coffee shops) whip cream and caramel in a bottle.

 Find a cute mug, heat up apple juice, put a little cinnamon syrup in the bottom of your cup or you can just add it to the apple juice.
 Pour the juice in your cup top with whip cream and caramel and Voila.
-You have a tasty fall treat that you dont have to spend $3.50 for each cup.
 Enjoy.

 Thursday, October 16, 2008